 - No feedback on the effect of tuning changes

-The internet is an amazing thing and over the last few years we have seen the rise of ‘E-Tunes’ or mail order tunes being offered by a number of vendors across a range of popular forums.
-The idea behind an E-Tune is that you provide a tuner (who is hopefully well versed in your particular model) a list of your modifications and he/she will email you a new rom file that you can upload into your ECU.
-In some instances you may need to remove the ECU and actually send it to the tuner for this work to be done.
-Usually the initial tune will then be backed up by you performing several logged acceleration runs in 3rd/4th gear and perhaps the original file may be adjusted based on the results of these logs.
+The internet is an amazing thing and over the last few years, we have seen the rise of ‘E-Tunes’ or mail order tunes being offered by a number of vendors across a range of popular forums.
+The idea behind an E-Tune is that you provide a tuner (who is hopefully well versed in your particular model) a list of your modifications and he/she will email you a new ROM file that you can upload into your ECU.
+In some instances, you may need to remove the ECU and actually send it to the tuner for this work to be done.
+Usually, the initial tune will then be backed up by you performing several logged acceleration runs in 3rd/4th gear and perhaps the original file may be adjusted based on the results of these logs.

 The main advantage here is that the internet makes the world very small so those located remotely with no dyno nearby now have options for tuning.
 With no need to actually run the car on a dyno coupled with the intense competition in this market, this can also end up being a cheap way of getting your car tuned.
-As you could expect though, results vary widely from fantastic through to failed engines and hence a little more exploration and caution is needed.
+As you could expect though, results vary widely from fantastic through to failed engines and hence a little more exploration and caution are needed.

 When we have a car on the dyno, obviously we can see exactly what’s going on - We are directly monitoring AFR and can listen for knock.
 This means we have fast, accurate control over the progress of the tune.
 We are also optimising the tune specifically for the particular engine, any specific modifications performed to it, and the exact fuel you intend to run.
-Hence on the dyno we can get the best possible results while ensuring a sufficient safety margin.
+Hence on the dyno, we can get the best possible results while ensuring a sufficient safety margin.
 Without being able to physically see a particular car on the dyno, the only smart option is to provide a somewhat wider safety margin in the tune.
-This means a little less ignition timing and a slightly richer mixture to provide the necessary saftey.
+This means a little less ignition timing and a slightly richer mixture to provide the necessary safety.
 With this in mind, an E-Tune will normally not make quite the same power as a custom tune performed live on a dyno.

 The other issue comes from what data is available to the tuner.
 While this is getting better with some late model cars, relying on data logging from the factory AFR sensor (despite being classed as a wideband, many factory wideband sensors are still far from accurate at the sort of AFR we want to run at full power), and knock feedback is marginal at best.